Fees for Credit Card Processing

 • Acquirer Processing Fee (APF): This charge, levied by the payment acquirer, covers the costs associated with electronic payment processing.
 It’s also known as an acquiring fee or a merchant service fee.

-• Fixed Acquirer Network Fee (FANF): A monthly charge calculated per merchant taxpayer that covers all of a business’s merchant accounts or locations for credit card processing.
+• Fixed Acquirer Network Fee (FANF): A monthly charge calculated per merchant taxpayer, covering all of a business’s merchant accounts or locations for credit card processing.

 • Kilobyte Access (KB) Fee: A fee for each authorization transaction sent to the card network for settlement.
 Visa’s rate is $0.0047 and Mastercard’s is $0.0035.
 Note, however, that your processor might increase this fee.

 • Network Access and Brand Usage (NABU) Fee: MasterCard imposes this fee on transactions processed by U.S. merchants involving U.S. cardholders.
-It covers using the MasterCard Network, costing $0.02 per transaction.
+It covers the costs of using the MasterCard Network and costs $0.02 per transaction.

 • Visa International Service Assessment (ISA) Fee: Visa imposes the ISA fee to mitigate the risks of processing cards issued in foreign countries.
 This fee is charged per transaction and is typically borne by the business accepting the card.
 Ultimately, increased fees or prices may indirectly transfer the ISA fee to cardholders.